jomiller/vscode-rtags/README.md

 `rtags.highlighting.enabled`: If true, document symbol highlighting will be enabled.

 `rtags.misc.compilationDatabaseDirectory`: If not empty, the compilation database directory to use instead of the workspace root.

+`rtags.misc.compilationDatabaseRecursiveSearch`: If true, find all compilation databases, recursively, in the specified compilation database directory.

 `rtags.misc.maxWorkspaceSearchResults`: Maximum number of global search (i.e., `Ctrl+T + #foo`) results to report.